noiseorchestra/noise-audio-web/readme.md

 Our approach to creating audio-noise-web is one implementation of many different existing technologies, we hope it's useful for your use cases and recommend exploring the ongoing activity dedicated to developing these open network music technologies.

-## NOISE-SERVER
+## NOISE-SERVER (jacktrip pypatcher)

 The noise-server enables and coordinates connections between peers (people with their own devices or an autonomous-noise-unit).
 There is a  JackTrip Server running in hub mode and a mixer / panning module for routing peer connections as they join the session.
-See the code for the autopatcher by [madwort (aka Tom Ward)](https://github.com/madwort) [here](https://github.com/noiseorchestra/jacktrip_pypatcher)
+See the code for the autopatcher by [madwort (aka Tom Ward)](https://github.com/madwort) & [Sam Andreae](https://github.com/sandreae) [here](https://github.com/noiseorchestra/jacktrip_pypatcher)

 ## AUTONOMOUS-NOISE-UNIT